Replace missing teeth with a range of dental bridge options

 The conservative approach: Dental implants

-At New Leaf Dental, we also offer an alternative to standard-sized implants: the mini implant.
+At New Leaf Dental, we offer an alternative to standard-sized implants: the mini implant.
 These mini-sized implants may be appropriate for patients who have lost bone in the jaw due to long-term missing teeth.
 Such patients may not want or be good candidates for bone grafting to build up the bone.
 The small-diameter implant and its corresponding techniques allow these patients to experience the many benefits of implants.
 How can we complete your smile?
 Find out today!
-Call us at (208) 896-2284 to schedule your appointment with Drs Williams or Dixon.
+Call us at (208) 896-2284 to schedule your appointment with our team.

 A bridge is a non-surgical way to replace one or many teeth.
 A bridge uses the adjacent teeth as anchors to support the missing tooth or teeth.
 With today’s dental advancements, a bridge can be fabricated in a fairly short period of time, using a metal or nonmetal foundation.
 Don’t let that missing tooth affect the way you speak, eat, and smile.
 Bridges yield immediate results that last a lifetime.
 Ask your dentist what type of bridge may be right for you.